RickStrahl/Expando/README.md

 ```

 Note that the XML serializes the dynaimc properties as a collection courtesy of the PropertyBag() custom XML serializer.
 Although this XML schema isn't as clean as the JSON, it does work with two-way serialization to properly deserialize the object.

+### Downsides
+There are a few issues you need to consider when using this class.

+##### Must inherit
+First, you have to inherit from Expando in order to use it to extend an existing type.
+So you'll always introduce an extra layer of inheritance.
+For many use cases this isn't a problem, but if you need to inherit multiple levels this can become a problem.
+A work around for this is to use composition by adding an Expando object property to an existing object to provide the dynamic extensibility and mix-in features to your type.

+##### Noisy Class Interface
+This class inherits from DynamicObject and implements the required methods on that class to provide the dynamic features.
+These methods end up on the class interface you inherit.
+Not clean, but luckily most base methods group together (TryXXXX methods).

+##### Performance
+If you stick purely to the static interface of the class performance should be excellent.
+But once you start accessing the dynamic properties you're into late runtime binding (or at least one-time late binding) and there will be some performance hit for using dynamic properties.
+However, dynamic can actually be very fast after the first access of each member.
+It's a tradeoff for the flexibility you get.
+Make sure you use a static reference for the static interface where possible and explicitly use the dynamic interface when accessing the dynamic properties.

 ## License
 This Expando library is an open source and licensed under **[MIT license](http://opensource.org/licenses/MIT)**, and there's no charge to use, integrate or modify the code for this project.
 You are free to use it in personal, commercial, government and any other type of application.
 Commercial licenses are also available.